TarikEl/DoseCalcs/docs/source/Installation.rst

 -DWITH_ANALYSIS_USE : Used If we want to Generate Graphs using ROOT ANALYSIS SYSTEM, cmake generate an executable called [analysis]

+-DWITH_G4MPI_USE : Used in MPI DoseCalcs running, to run the application on cluster containing Multiple Computers, each computer has a number of cores. cmake generate an executable called [merge], this used to merge the result of a MPI simulations in cluster nodes, and create a master result on master node.

+The use of ROOT and G4MPI requires the installation path of these libraries to be given with -DROOT_DIR and -DMPI_DIR variables while building the code.

 -DROOT_DIR : Used if we set -DWITH_ANALYSIS_USE to ON , the value of this variable is the installation path of ROOT

--DWITH_MT_USE : Used in Multi-Threading computation,to run DoseCalcs on multiple cores of a computers, dividing Events number on number Of cores.

--DWITH_G4MPI_USE : Used in MPI DoseCalcs running, to run the application on cluster containing Multiple Computers, each computer has a number of cores. cmake generate an executable called [merge], this used to merge the result of a MPI simulations in cluster nodes, and create a master result on master node.

 -DCMAKE_C_COMPILER : Used if we set -DWITH_G4MPI_USE to ON, the value of this variable is the path of mpicc